Ori5000/ori5000.github.io/musicripping.md

 To download music from Spotify once you have an account, use one of these tools:

-Zotify (<https://gitlab.com/team-zotify/zotify>) CLI (Continuation of ZSpotify), Recommended
+Zotify (<https://zotify.xyz/zotify/zotify>) CLI (Continuation of ZSpotify), Recommended

+ZotifyColab (<https://zotify.xyz/zotify/zotify-colab>) GUI (Recommended for uploading music to Google Drive)

 Soggfy (<https://github.com/Rafiuth/Soggfy>) CLI

 ZSpotify (<https://github.com/Cybernatus/zspotify>) CLI (Dead)

-ZSpotify in Google Colab (<https://github.com/Ori5000/zspotifycolab>) GUI (Recommended for uploading music to Google Drive)
+ZSpotify in Google Colab (<https://github.com/Ori5000/zspotifycolab>) GUI

 ## **TIDAL**
 To download music from Tidal, you will need a paid account.